kubevela/catalog/traits/README.md

 ## Core Traits

-- [ManualScaler](https://github.com/crossplane/addon-oam-kubernetes-local) can enable manually scale replica to workload.
+- [ManualScaler](https://github.com/crossplane/addon-oam-kubernetes-local) can enable replicas of workloads to be manually scaled.

 ## Standard Traits